Join John for a Muskox Photo Tour on the northern tundra of Nunavik, Canada

 Wolf Lake Camp is accessed via a 2.5-hour flight from Montreal, Quebec to Kuujjuaq, Nunavik on Canadian North and then via a 30-minute float plane trip from Kuujjuaq to Wolf Lake.

 All Canadian Wildlife Photography Tours are non-smoking tours.
-Participants will be required to sign a waiver and cancellation policy and provide proof of vaccination.
+Participants will be required to sign a Waiver and a Terms and Conditions Cancellation Policy, and may be required to provide proof of vaccination.
 Participants will be responsible for all additional costs related to weather, flight and/or logistical delays.

 Please note that a $1500 non-refundable deposit via cheque or email bank transfer is required to reserve your spot on a Muskox Photography Tour.
 The balance owing, including gst, is due 90 days prior to your trip departure and is also non-refundable (see the Cancellation Policy for more details).
 We highly recommend all workshop and tour participants purchase independent trip cancellation insurance to protect against unforeseen circumstances.